TUVYAGEL/Platform-Task/README.md

 Once you have done that, you can run the project!

-In the server side , write in the termianl : node server.js.
+For the server side , write in the termianl(once you are inside the folder of the server!) : node server.js.
 Now the server will start running , on port 8081.

-On the client side, wtire in the terminal: npm start
+On the client side (In the folder of the client), wtire in the terminal: npm start

 Now , a chrome window will be open on port 3000, showing the client side.